-Conversely, the best laptops in the world might tick every box, but if you pay for features or hardware you don’t need, you’re just wasting your money.
+Conversely, the the most expensive laptops might tick every box, but if you pay for features or hardware you don’t need, you’re just wasting your money.

-Chances are good that if a laptop strains your budget, it has something that you don’t need.
-A new MacBook Pro with top-specifications can cost up to $6,000 — but very few people need 4TB of storage space on their laptop.
-You can get yourself the same machine with the exact same specifications apart from less storage for half that price, and you can get plenty of cheap storage from an external drive.
+The chances are good that if a laptop strains your budget, it has something that you don’t need.
+A new MacBook Pro with top-specifications can cost over $6,000 — but very few people need 4TB of storage space on their laptop.
+You can get yourself the same machine with the same specifications apart from less storage for half that price, and you can get plenty of cheap storage from an external drive.

-Gaming laptops can be notoriously expensive too, but if you’re only playing indie games you don’t need all that hardware.
+Gaming laptops can be notoriously expensive, but you don’t need all that hardware if you’re only playing indie games.
 Buy what you need, and try not to go overboard.

 You might be tempted to opt for a base model for its low price tag, with something like 4GB of RAM and a 128GB solid-state drive.
 That’s going to limit its long-term appeal, though, because it will quickly run out of storage space and may not handle multiple applications well.
 Going for a step-up model with a bigger drive and more RAM is probably a good idea.

 Worse still, 4K screens can have a big impact on your device’s battery life.
-Many 4K notebooks have lackluster endurance with higher resolution screens and really, you won’t see a lot of benefits.
+Many 4K notebooks have lackluster endurance with higher resolution screens, and really, you won’t see many benefits.
 Unless you’re buying a super high-end gaming laptop or one with a huge screen, we’d recommend 1080p for savings on your wallet and battery life.